fredrik1998/ReactDjango/README.md

 # ReactDjango

 ## Project Description
-This is an Ecommerce site (non commercial) for darts.
+This is an Ecommerce site (non commercial).
 [Watch it live here:](https://reactdjango-production.up.railway.app/)